 1. Frozen Unthawed.
 I have seldom seen so much controversy over a Disney attraction.
 I’ll be glad when it Frozen opens in Norway at Epcot.
 I wouldn’t be surprised if it were so popular that guests are lined up past Mexico trying to get in on certain days.
 And I promise that half of them will be people who shared skepticism for this new attraction.
 I learned earlier that the attraction could have opened up earlier.
 But I heard Iger wanted a better animatronic for Elsa, and with the thought of adding an additional meet ‘n’ greet attraction, it was decided to postpone re-opening the attraction until this Spring.
 So much is riding on this, I’ll be surprised if it isn’t a hit when it opens.

-For those who don’t like the addition of Disney stories and attractions around World Showcase, I think back when the old America on Parade dolls were walking around because Disney characters seemed inappropriate to Epcot.
-Now a days no one argues around the presence of Aladdin in Morocco or Mary Poppins in the UK.
+For those who don’t like the addition of Disney stories and attractions around World Showcase, I think back to when the old America on Parade dolls were walking around because Disney characters seemed inappropriate to Epcot.
+Nowadays no one argues about the presence of Aladdin in Morocco or Mary Poppins in the UK.
 I say add a Pinocchio dark ride to Italy and a Remy attraction to France.
 I’m open to anything new coming to Epcot–it’s a great park–but it could use much, much more.

 3. Disney’s Hollywood Studios During the Day.
-A previous blog I wrote overviewed some of the things that I understand is coming to this park that hasn’t been announced.
+A previous blog I wrote overviewed some of the things that I understand are coming to this park that haven’t yet been announced.
 The long and short is that when the back of the lot closes toward late Spring, there’s going to be a big need for more offerings in the rest of the park.
 I can’t believe that Sunset Showcase, a beautiful black box theater, was built to simply host DJ parties at night.
 I’m sure there must be something more coming.
-And it’s my understanding that after a roof goes over the audience at the Hollywood Hills Amphitheater, the home of Fantasmic!, and a big piece of geography that could soak up a lot of crowds.
+And it’s my understanding that a roof will go over the audience at the Hollywood Hills Amphitheater, the home of Fantasmic!, and a big piece of geography that could soak up a lot of crowds.
 Long and short, look for new happenings at the Studio that will hold the crowds until the big attractions are constructed in the years ahead.

 5. The Diamond Horseshoe.
 I deliberated using my fifth wish for all of the dining and entertainment coming to Disney Springs.
 But I’d rather save this slot to a restaurant that I would like to enjoy more than any creation that could be crafted at Disney Springs.
 The Diamond Horseshoe is a fantastic venue.
 It’s perfect for entertainment more worthy than a player piano.
 The real problem has been the kitchen facilities, a set of facilities shared in part with the Liberty Tree Tavern, and what was a shuttered Adventureland Veranda for many years.